 - Evaluate my cross.
 Next, I needed to consider my cross in the context of how it could be worse.
 After identifying the heartache, I could then recognize the extent of it.
 I may be dealing with __________ but at least it isn’t _______ or ________.
 Once I evaluated my cross, I began to feel the relief that my heartache wasn’t in other areas more dear to me.
 Reminding myself of how temporal pain is on earth helps me long for heaven as well.

 - Be grateful for my cross.
 After recognizing how much worse my heartache could be, compared to what it actually was, I was able to feel grateful for this burden.
 I could envision a room full of burdens to bear and my cross became the one I was more apt to choose.
-Knowing that we all have issues that grieve us, I no longer desire a perfect life that is cross-free because I know that isn’t really a practical reality.
-Jesus said that in this world we would have trouble but to take heart because He overcame the world.
-Therefore, avoiding every ounce of trouble isn’t the goal but overcoming it is!
+Knowing that we all have issues that grieve us, I no longer desire a perfect life that is “cross-free” because I know that isn’t a practical reality.
+Jesus said (John 16:33) that in this world we would have trouble but to take heart because He overcame the world.
+Therefore, avoiding every ounce of trouble isn’t the practical goal but overcoming it is!
 Another way I have learned to be grateful for my cross is to consider the fruit that it is bringing me.
 Pain or suffering has a way of producing maturity in us and bringing Biblical realities like freedom, peace, and joy as a byproduct.

 - Ask for help with my cross.
 Another aspect that made a big change in my ability to bear up under the heartache was asking for prayer support.
 Bringing in a handful of mature friends who I knew would pray for me was necessary and it yielded much fruit.